ianrelecker/exo-arcocd/README.md

 # exo on Kubernetes

 Kubernetes and Argo CD manifests for running [`exo`](https://github.com/exo-explore/exo) across your cluster.
-The default `ai/` Kustomize package deploys an `exo` DaemonSet (one pod per node) together with a `LoadBalancer` service that exposes the built-in web UI and ChatGPT-compatible API on port `52415`.
+The default `ai/` Kustomize package deploys an `exo` DaemonSet (one pod per node), exposes it via a ClusterIP service, and includes an optional Ingress for HTTP access to port `52415`.

 ## Repository layout